nkv123/avorion_mods/README.md

 first, check if there is loot to collect then, if there's no loot, check if there is an asteroid to mine
 ## preparefortransfer
-its not working what it should do is go to the front of player ship 2 km out and approuch until range is 0 so that transfer of wares is possable.
+its not working
+what it should do is ordered ship
+1. go to the front of player ship 2 km out
+1. approuch until range is 0 km, then go passive.
+After that transfer of cargo/crew/fighters between them is possable.

 ## turrets
 adds 12 cannons, lasers, railguns plasmagun, lightningguns, teslaguns, pulseguns turrets